nf-core/eager/docs/tutorial_metagenomic.md

 we have two `Colour_Chemistry`, which is important for downstream processing (see below).
 The other columns are less important for this particular context of metagenomic screening.
-See the nf-core/eager [usage](../usage.md) documentation for more specifications on how to set up a TSV file.
+See the nf-core/eager [usage](../usage.md) documentation for more specifications on how to set up a TSV file (e.g. why despite NextSeqs only having 4 lanes, we go up to 8 in the example above).

 Alongside our input TSV file, we will also specify the paths to our reference FASTA file and the corresponding indices.